dan-walsh/flightsounds/README.md

 ## Required Inputs and Outputs:

-The input and output file names can be specified when running the scripts; names are suggested for consistency.
+The input and output file names can be specified when running the scripts; standardized names are suggested for consistency.

 ### Input files: